DavidOsipov/DavidOsipov/README.md

 ## What I’ve Been Doing 💼

 Right now, I’m freelancing since 2024—helping out with market research and product management for companies like GrowFood and World Arabia.
-It’s been fun digging into their data and boosting their upselling.
 Before that, I was Lead Product Manager at [DeskAlerts](https://alert-software.com) (2022-2024).
-I got to build a new SaaS suite from scratch, which was tough but awesome.
-Seeing it grow and add 16% to annual revenue was a big win.
+I got to build a new SaaS suite from scratch - tough but awesome.
+Seeing it grow and add $300k in 1 year, and 16% to annual revenue was a big win.
 Plus, I loved making sure it was secure with OWASP standards as a cybersec champion - big enterprises demanded it and we delivered.

 - **Product Ops Analyst @ DiDi Global (2020-2022):** I worked on user research for taxi driver apps and fleet stuff.
 Improved NPS by 13%, which felt great—small tweaks, big impact!
 - **Senior Business Analyst @ Paragon Consulting (2019-2020):** Led managerial consulting projects for banks and startups in Russia and worldwide.
 Helped one startup move to Estonia and grew project budgets by 2.5x.
 Good times!